 08 Apr OAFI presents results of three scientific studies at the World Congress of Osteoporosis, Osteoarthritis and Musculoskeletal Diseases

-OAFI International Foundation has participated in the World Congress of Osteoporosis, Osteoarthritis and Musculoskeletal Diseases (WCO-IOF-ESCEO) that has taken place April 4 to 7 in Paris.
+OAFI International Foundation has participated in the World Congress of Osteoporosis, Osteoarthritis and Musculoskeletal Diseases (WCO-IOF-ESCEO) which held its nineteenth edition from 4 to 7 April in Paris.
 The WCO-IOF-ESCEO is one of the largest and most prestigious international scientific meetings in the field of osteoporosis, osteoarthritis, fragility and sarcopenia.
-AOFI Foundation has presented the result of three scientific studies, carried out with the objective of continuing to obtain knowledge to advance the improvement of the quality of life of patients with osteoarthritis.
+OAFI Foundation presented at this Congress the result of three scientific studies, carried out with the aim of continuing to gain knowledge to improve the quality of life of patients with osteoarthritis.

-These two works performed with the international team have been used to compile the overall perception of how OA impacts the lives of patients.
-The objectives are to evaluate the routes of administration of current global OA and improve the quality of life of patients through more efficient management and the definition of coherent evidence-based messages for the entire medical care team.
+These two works performed with the international team have been used to compile the global perception of how OA impacts on patients’ lives.
+The objectives are to assess current global osteoarthritis management pathways and to improve patients’ quality of life through more efficient management and the definition of consistent evidence-based messages for the entire medical care team.

-The third study presented at the WCO-IOF-ESCEO -“Expert consensus on the proper oral use of SYSADOA for the treatment of patients with osteoarthritis in primary care: Delphi study”- has been led by the OAFI Foundation so that the staff Primary care healthcare can make a more correct use of these drugs.
+The third study presented at the WCO-IOF-ESCEO -“Expert consensus on the appropriate oral use of SYSADOA for the treatment of patients with osteoarthritis in primary care: Delphi study”- has been led by the OAFI Foundation to enable Primary Care providers to make a more correct use of these drugs.

-The initial results of these studies will continue to be presented at the next conferences and at the III International Congress of Patients with Arthrosis that will be held on October 3.4 and 5 in Barcelona.
+The initial results of these studies will be disseminated at upcoming conferences and at the 3rd International Congress of Osteoarthritis Patients to be held on 3, 4 and 5 October in Barcelona.